Amina123-4/Hotel-Booking-Cancellation-Analysis-and-Revenue-Optimization/README.md

 ## Project Overview
 This project performs exploratory data analysis (EDA) on hotel booking data from 2015 to 2017 to identify key factors driving reservation cancellations.
 The analysis focuses on pricing behavior, seasonality, booking channels, and hotel type to derive data-driven strategies for improving revenue and room utilization for both city and resort hotels.
+This project also includes predictive modeling to forecast cancellations and evaluate feature importance.

 ## Dataset
 - **Source:** Hotel Booking Dataset (2015–2017)